skynoid2612/design-patterns-for-clean-architecture/README.md

 ### 1_pattern_design_query.py
 - Begins with identifying common design pattern names using OpenAI.
 - Uses Pydantic for structured analysis of each pattern.
+- To make sure the text returned is escaped from OpenAI, put "escaped_" as the prefix in the Pydantic class fields.
 - Mermaid scripts offer visual representation in lieu of direct UML diagram generation.
 - GPT-3.5 is our primary tool, switching to GPT-4 for more complex analyses.